Carbon Reduction Plan 🌱

 # Data incomplete and estimated due to billing and metering issues with Energy provider and shared office space provider.
 We are pressuring for more information.

 ^ Estimated based on staff travel survey and average commuting distance.
-More detailed analysis planned for 2023.

-The table shows that there are two clear areas that make up the emissions produced by the Interact’s operations.
+The table shows that there are two clear areas that make up the emissions produced by Interact’s operations.
 These are site Electricity consumption from Scope 2 (6.7%) and Scope 3 by the Company employees and procurement (93.3%).

 Scope 2 Emissions